 Traditional cards and letters take time and money.

 But thanks to new websites and tools, plus your own creativity, you can make merry for free — and skip the trip to the post office.

 This year, send your greetings up close and personal, in a holiday mini-video.

-Or if your computer has a camera, you can shoot it right from there.
+Just use your smartphone to record a quick holiday greeting, or if your computer has a camera, you can shoot it right from there.

 Blogger David Spark of Spark Minute recommends the free site Tokbox to send your video.

 You can easily set up an account and send as many greetings as you want, all for free.

 Tips: Check for sufficient lighting and keep the greeting between 10 and 30 seconds.